Stoxum/casinocoin-dev-portal/content/data_types/public_key.md

 The CSC Ledger uses public keys to verify cryptographic signatures in several places:

 * To authorize transactions, a public key is attached to the transaction.
 The public key must be mathematically associated with the sending CSC Ledger address or the sender's regular key address.
-* To secure peer-to-peer communications between `casinocoind` servers.
+* To secure peer-to-peer communications between `stoxumd` servers.
 This uses a "node public key" that the server generates randomly when it starts with an empty database.
 * To sign validation votes as part of the consensus process.
-This uses a "validator public key" that the server operator [defines in the config file](tutorial-casinocoind-setup.html#validator-setup).
+This uses a "validator public key" that the server operator [defines in the config file](tutorial-stoxumd-setup.html#validator-setup).

 Validator public keys and node public keys use the exact same format.